Ilya-Simkin/MusicGuru-RNN-Composer/README.md

 We had to write an algorithm that will flatten the file in a way that it will be played in a way equivalent to one piano.
 (Maybe one will need 5 hands to play it in the right way, but that’s not our problem ;-)  ) .
 All the data handling was written in python and contained in the object:  MidiFileTools under DataHandler/MidiFileTools this class is the handler of one midi file, while depended on great package called "python-midi" which was a great help in reading and parsing a binary midi file into a set of events.

 ## Music Language Modeling

-Music Language Modeling is the problem of modeling symbolic sequences of polyphonic music in a completely general piano roll representation.
+After we done to working with the midi file we need to transfer it to some thing that theano can work with. so the next step is music manguage modeling,it is the problem of modeling symbolic sequences of polyphonic music in a completely general piano roll representation.
 Piano roll representation is a key distinction here, meaning we're going to use the symbolic note sequences as represented by sheet music, as opposed to more complex, acoustically rich audio signals.
 MIDI files are perfect for this, as they encode all the note information exactly to how it would be displayed on a piano roll.